 Figure 1.1 illustrates the option to erase the memory card

 When you erase the content of the memory card, you then have the option to delete items one by one or select the items which is no longer of any use or simply erase the whole content of the memory card.
-Suppose you have a memory card and are running out of space, and needs to delete only a few item from the memory card, then erasing the memory card may seem the quickest way to clear the memory card.
+Suppose you have a memory card and are running out of space, and need to delete only a few items from the memory card, then erasing the memory card may seem the quickest way to clear the memory card.
 However, the items which have been marked as “protected” will not be erased.

 Formatting the memory card:

-Formatting recreates the file system including new directories where the files are saved on the memory card.
-It completely deletes all the content of the memory card, even those which are listed as “protected”
+Formatting recreates the file system, including new directories where the files are saved on the memory card.
+It completely deletes all the content of the memory card, even those which are listed as “protected.”

 Figure 1.2 illustrates the option to format the memory card

 |Erasing preserves the filename settings, including directories.